iossifovlab/snakeobjects/documentation/gettingStarted.rst

 What's next
 ===========

-We strongly suggest that you should examine our extensive :ref:`tutorial` next.
+We strongly suggest that you examine our extensive :ref:`tutorial` next.
 It introduces all the components necessary to design complex workflows and to apply them to large projects.
 You can find more examples in the :ref:`examples`.
 For a high-level overview of ``snakeobjects``, you should